OhCrepe/CardGame/README.md

 ### Running the Server Unit Tests

-In order to run the server Unit Tests follow these steps.
+To run the server Unit Tests follow these steps.

 1) Import the server project, found in the /Server directory, to Visual Studio.
 2) On the toolbar at the top of the page, click Test -> Run -> Run All Tests